 I am currently trained at a CST II level.

 This modality is often incorporated into my therapeutic sessions.
 Its subtlety creates the space for a deeply relaxing, and amazingly informative experience.

 Therapeutic Prenatal Massage

-Therapeutic massage during pregnancy can relieve many of the common aches and pains that arise during this time of transition.
-It can help regulate hormones, reduce anxiety and depression, reduce swelling, mitigate sciatic pain, improve circulation, improve sleep and more.
+Therapeutic massage during pregnancy can relieve many of the common aches and pains that arise during this time of growth.
+It can help regulate hormones, reduce anxiety and depression, reduce swelling, mitigate sciatic pain, improve circulation, sleep, and more.
 When incorporated on a regular basis it can also increase sensory integration and awareness, which can help you better connect with your inner environment, your baby, and can lead to a much more relaxed labor and birth.